VisH317/tsa-software-dev/server/database/DB.md

  * Google classroom uses BigTable (similar to MongoDB bc its document oriented)
  * Probably we will stick to MongoDB just because of the difficulty of organizing this crazy amount of data as well as blob store links
  * Other options to look into
- * Postgres: always a solid option and the read and write consistency will be helpful (however not as important bc most of the important data will be coming from the blob store)
+ * Postgres: always a solid option and the read and write consistency will be helpful

+**Routes:**
+ * Create, read, delete classrooms
+   * Add/remove students from classroom
+   * Create, read lectures
+     * Add note to lecture (once submitted by student)